Frequently Asked Questions (FAQ)

 At any rate, it could be argued that these threats of financial sanction for opt out are meaningless when our schools are already having money withheld: after more than a decade New York State still owes city schools nearly $2 billion dollars awarded by the courts in the Campaign for Fiscal Equity case.

 Q: I’ve heard that if a large number of students opt out, our school could be taken over by the state.
 Is this true?

 The bottom 5% of schools, as identified by the state's ESSA "accountability" formula, can indeed be taken over (sent into “receivership”) by the state.
-However, the state has purposely created an accountability formula (the Core Subject Performance Index) meant to ensure that any school that is “otherwise high performing” cannot be judged as failing and a target for takeover solely due to high opt out.
-(For more on accountability formulas, see the previous question.)
+However, the Board of Regents, the state's ruling education body, has indicated that any school that is “otherwise high performing” will not be judged as failing and a target for takeover solely due to high opt out.

 Q: What happens to my kid’s school if more than 5% of the students refuse the tests?